 When a tool is executed, a progress bar is displayed in the Geoprocessing pane where you can view tool progress and messages.
 Tools can be completed with warnings.
 Errors indicate that the tool failed.
 See Progress and messages for more information.

 A locator based on the LocalePopPlace layer is created.

-- Open the Locate pane and click the Settings tab to see that the locator is automatically added to the list of locators.
+- Open the Locate pane and click the Options button to see that the locator is automatically added to the list of locators.

-- Click the Locate tab and search for White Grass.
+- If necessary, click the Locate tab and search for White Grass.

-- Notice that both White Grass Rand and White Grass Ranger Station are returned in the search results.
+- Notice that White Grass Ranch is returned in the search results.

 Bookmarks provide predefined, named extents that users can quickly zoom to.
-When sharing a mobile map package, your bookmarks will be included in the offline map.
+When sharing a mobile map package, your bookmarks are included in the offline map.

 - Zoom in to one of the lakes within the study area.